-A few days back, I wrote about different ways to add a check mark for completed tasks.
-But there also one more thing which we can use: That’s Strikethrough.
+A few days back, I wrote about different ways to add a checkmark in Excel for completed tasks.
+But there also one more thing which we can use:

 It means to draw a line through a value in a cell.

 In Microsoft Word, the option for striking through a text is there on the home tab of the ribbon.
 So it’s really easy to apply it.

 When it comes to Excel, we don’t have any direct option to apply strikethrough to a cell.
 No button or an option is there on the ribbon.

 But it doesn’t mean that we can’t do that.
 In fact, we have more than one method for this.

 So today, in this post, I’d like to share with you 5 different methods which you can use to apply strikethrough in Excel.

 So, let’s get started…